DPDK/dpdk/doc/guides/nics/mlx5.rst

   By default (if the ``tx_pp`` is not specified) send scheduling on timestamps feature is disabled.

+  Starting with ConnectX-7 the capability to schedule traffic directly on timestamp specified in descriptor is provided, no extra objects are needed anymore and scheduling capability is advertised and handled regardless ``tx_pp`` parameter presence.

 - ``tx_skew`` parameter [int]

   The parameter adjusts the send packet scheduling on timestamps and represents